 In the past, a total hysterectomy was a woman’s only choice.
 Today, it’s rarely performed unless there’s no other option.
 The result is that most women don’t consider how having sex after hysterectomy will affect their lives.

-And even if they do, the life or death situation that forces them to get the hysterectomy probably trumps any possible adverse effects on their sex life.
+Even if they do, the life-or-death situation that forces them to get the hysterectomy probably trumps any possible adverse effects on their sex life.

 On the other hand, if you’re facing a total hysterectomy or recovering from one, this journey doesn’t have to be frightening or lonely.
 Hysterectomies are no longer something that women have to hide or be afraid to talk about.